oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Tools/use_library/README.md

     > **Note**: The signal names must match the ones specified in the .xml file.
 An error occurs during library creation if a signal name is inconsistent.
     > You may find full list of RTL support constraints in [Restrictions and Limitations in RTL Support](https://www.intel.com/content/www/us/en/docs/oneapi/programming-guide/2023-2/restrictions-and-limitations-in-rtl-support.html).

-2. RTL library’s characteristics needs to be specified.
+2. The RTL library’s characteristics need to be specified.
 For example, this tutorial RTL library has specified the latency of the RTL component, that needs to be specified in object manifest file (.xml) under ATTRIBUTES.
-For other ATTRIBUTES-specific elements, do refer to [Object Manifest File Syntax of an RTL Module](https://www.intel.com/content/www/us/en/docs/oneapi/programming-guide/2023-2/object-manifest-file-syntax-of-an-rtl-library.html) for additional information.
+For other ATTRIBUTES-specific elements, refer to [Object Manifest File Syntax of an RTL Module](https://www.intel.com/content/www/us/en/docs/oneapi/programming-guide/2023-2/object-manifest-file-syntax-of-an-rtl-library.html) for additional information.

     > **Note**: It is challenging to debug an RTL module that works correctly on its own but works incorrectly as part of a SYCL kernel.
 Double-check all parameters under the ATTRIBUTES element in the object manifest file (.xml).